Project Accounting: A Complete Guide to Mastering Project Finances

 Key Features Include:

-• Budgeting: With Productive, you can manage your cost rates and build budgets for all types of client engagements, including hourly price, fixed price, retainer, and hybrid models.
+- Budgeting: With Productive, you can manage your cost rates and build budgets for all types of client engagements, including hourly price, fixed price, retainer, and hybrid models.
 For complex projects, you can split your budgets up into multiple phases to simplify your money management.
-Other features, such as automated warnings for budget overruns, help you make proactive decisions to maintain the health of your projects.
+Other features, such as automated warnings for project budget overrun, help you make proactive decisions to maintain the health of your projects.

 Additional features of Productive include Project Management, Reporting, Sales, Docs, and Automations.